-CCG Governor:
+ICB Governor:

-A Member of the Council of Governors appointed by a Clinical Commissioning Group for which the Foundation Trust provides goods or services.
+A Member of the Council of Governors appointed by an Integrated Care Board for which the Foundation Trust provides goods or services.

 Charity:

 The Charitable funds, gifts, donations and endowments made under the relevant charities legislation and held on trust for purposes relating to the Trust that are administered by the Board of Directors acting as trustees.